crs-tools/tracker/README.md

 CRS Ticket Tracker
 ==================

-The Ticket Tracker is a web plattform tracking process of video recording and ingest sources and video encoding progress.
-It guides users through manuell processes like cutting and checking and provides an API for [scripts](https://github.com/crs-tools/crs-scripts) doing postprocessing and encoding.
+The Ticket Tracker is a web platform tracking process of video recording and ingest sources and video encoding progress.
+It guides users through manual processes like editing and checking and provides an API for [scripts](https://github.com/crs-tools/crs-scripts) doing post processing and encoding.

 Requirements